callumacrae/transform-when/README.md

 ![](https://giant.gfycat.com/ScarceImaginativeLamprey.gif)

-(For a full demo at 60fps, see: coming soon)
+For a full demo at 60fps, see: [samknows.com][SamKnows], or for a simpler demo, check out [this article I wrote].

 ## Installation